enderfree/EVM/README.md

 This mod is written incompatible with [Predators Swallow](https://steamcommunity.com/workshop/filedetails/?id=3163169357) as it now includes it, but having both should cause no issue.

 # Overview
-This is mostly  a library mod for vore.
+This is mostly a library but it also includes Predators Swallow now, which makes so if they can, predators will swallow their prey whole.
+Maw size and if this feature is active are configurable.

 I was tired of adding RedMattis' [Lamia mod](https://steamcommunity.com/workshop/filedetails/?id=2908225858) as a dependency to mods that should not have any (except Harmony maybe).
 RedMattis' mods are amazing, but his Engulf gene is a gene, locking it to Biotech and it currently only allows Fatal and Healing.
 Mine should allow custom logic, although only Fatal was tested yet.

-This mod adds no features by default, but has vore options that can be turned on so you can command your pawns to vore.
-Vore is not automatic, triggers for vore might be made later, but not as part of this mod.
-This mod's purpose is to handle any vore logic thrown at it.

 This mod is still in beta.